kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/admin-panel/seed-configurations/_index.en.md

 +++

 The Seed Configurations page in the Admin Panel allows administrators to see Seeds available in the KKP instance.
-This page presents a Seed's utilization broken down into Providers and Datacenters.
+This page presents Seed's utilization broken down into Providers and Datacenters.

 {{% notice note %}}
 The Seed Configuration section is a readonly view page.
 This page does not provide any **CRUD** operations.